(formerly Bainbridge Island Arts & Humanities Council)

 Salish Sea Expeditions serves students in grades 5-12 by inspiring a passion for learning through hands-on marine science and STEM-focused exploration, maritime skills training and leadership development aboard a 61-foot sailing research vessel on the waters of Puget Sound.
 Students design and conduct real experiments, deploy oceanographic equipment, gather and analyze data, plot a course for data collection, handle sails and boat navigation, and work as a team to better understand the environmental health of the Salish Sea and its connected waterways.

 Smile Partners runs Smiles For Life, an oral health care program for low-income seniors at the Waterfront Park Community Center on Bainbridge Island.
 We also provide preventive dental hygiene services for low-income children all over the Puget Sound Area, including Kitsap County.
-In 2015 we provided cleanings for 10,112 patients, did 11,146 oral assessments, 11,561 fluoride treatments, and 12,328 sealants–we’re decreasing the number of kids with visible decay from around 30% to around 15% over time, and keeping kids in the classroom!d.
+In 2016-17 we served 12,000 in 140 preschools and elementary schools.
+At every school, we’re decreasing the number of kids with visible decay from around 30% to around 15% over three years.

 St. Cecilia Catholic School serves Pre-kindergarten through 8th grade students We are a faith based community which inspires an inquisitive mind and a life-long commitment to learning and stewardship.
 Using a variety of modalities, we support students’ in their strengths and areas of growth.